-• Four houses on the eastern side of West Bay (plus 4 more for which planning consent exists) are within the Parish boundary of Burton Bradstock.
-These are contiguous with the Bridport parish boundary but are two miles from the settlement of Burton

-Bradstock.
-Burton Bradstock Parish Council has approached Bridport Town Council with a proposal that these homes be included in Bridport parish.

-- The West Cliff estate at the west end of West Bay is a private estate comprising of 129 properties, wholly within the parish of Symondsbury but lying some three miles from the village of Symondsbury.
-This estate has no direct road link with the parish without going back through Bridport parish, via either the centre of Bridport, or the A35 trunk road. - Watton Park currently has 27 properties, soon to be added to by a further 33, all of which are within the parish of Symondsbury but again adjoined to Bridport parish and isolated by some distance from the village of Symondsbury. - 20 houses on the west side of, and 5 older houses on the southern end of Magdalen Lane south of the Symene River, and the whole of Pine View (67) are also in the parish of Symondsbury, whilst being most closely associated with, and adjoined to, the Skilling area of Bridport parish.
+- Eight houses on the eastern side of West Bay (plus 4 more for which planning consent exists) are within the Parish boundary of Burton Bradstock.
+These are contiguous with the Bridport parish boundary but are two miles from the settlement of Burton Bradstock.
+Burton Bradstock Parish Council has approached Bridport Town Council with a proposal that these homes be included in Bridport parish. - The West Cliff estate at the west end of West Bay is a private estate comprising 129 properties, wholly within the parish of Symondsbury but lying some three miles from the village of Symondsbury.
+This estate has no direct road link with the parish without going back through Bridport parish, via either the centre of Bridport, or the A35 trunk road. - 20 houses on the west side of, and 5 older houses on the southern end of Magdalen Lane south of the Symene River, and the whole of Pine View (67) are also in the parish of Symondsbury, whilst being most closely associated with, and adjoined to, the Skilling area of Bridport parish.
 These houses will be 'sandwiched' between the proposed Foundry Lea development and the current Bridport parish boundary. - Around 90 houses on the north side of West Allington to the west of De Legh Grove, including two past the Symene Bridge are in the Parish of Allington.
-The boundary actually cuts right across Houndsell Way and De Legh Grove, separating adjoining houses within the street into two parishes. - Hospital Lane Estate has up to 200 houses, all also in the parish of Allington, but clearly designed to be an adjunct to the North Allington area of Bridport. - The relatively new 56-house estate of Dibdin View was built on land completely in Allington Parish as a boundary change was not possible at the time, but with an agreement that Magna Housing would instigate a transfer to Bridport Parish at the earliest opportunity.
-This is the first opportunity. - Around 120 houses, including those in Claremont Gardens, Beaumont Avenue & St Cecilia's estate on land to the south of Watton Hill is integral with the extended development northwards from Bridport.
+The boundary actually cuts right across Houndsell Way and De Legh Grove, separating adjoining houses within the street into two parishes. - Hospital Lane Estate has some 200 houses, all also in the parish of Allington, but clearly designed to be an adjunct to the North Allington area of Bridport. - The relatively new 56-house estate of Dibdin View was built on land completely in Allington Parish as a boundary change was not possible at the time, but with an agreement that Magna Housing would instigate a transfer to Bridport Parish at the earliest opportunity.
+This is that first opportunity. - Around 120 houses, including those in Claremont Gardens, Beaumont Avenue & St Cecilia's estate on land to the south of Watton Hill are integral to the extended development northwards from Bridport.
 These houses are in Bradpole Parish, albeit contiguous with those in Bridport.
 Watton Gardens just to the north has 5 houses, 4 are in Bradpole and the boundary passes through the 5th which is in Bridport parish. - Approximately 175 relatively new homes are situated immediately to the south of the A35 East Road, as you enter Bridport.
-These are within Bothenhampton & Walditch parish, surround the Cemetery that is owned and managed by the Town Council, and are commonly perceived as being part of Bridport. - Approximately 300 homes sit immediately to the north of the A35 East Road, and are in Bradpole parish, but are separated from the rest of the parish by green space and have a closer geographical relationship with Bridport. - Outline planning approval is in place for 760 homes and other infrastructure at Vearse Farm, an area of land in Symondsbury parish, but with little geographical relationship with the rest of the parish.
+These are within Bothenhampton & Walditch parish, surround the Cemetery that is owned and managed by the Town Council, and are commonly perceived as being part of Bridport. - Approximately 300 homes sit immediately to the north of the A35 East Road, and are in Bradpole parish, but are separated from the rest of the parish by green space and have a closer geographical relationship with Bridport. - Outline planning approval is in place for 760 homes and other infrastructure at Foundry Lea (formerly Vearse Farm), an area of land in Symondsbury parish, but with little geographical relationship with the rest of the parish.
 The site immediately borders the Skilling area of Bridport, is close to the town centre, and will undoubtedly consider Bridport as the source of its services.
+The proposed access routes connect with Bridport rather than Symondsbury parish.
 The draft Dorset Council Local Plan allows for a further expansion of this development beyond the 760 already approved in outline.